Google Local Search Glossary

 Directory listings – Business information may be taken from yellow page type directory listings, such as those compiled by various phone companies.
 These listings include business categories as well as business names associated with each of those categories.

 Miscellaneous Pre-Classified Business Data – From sources like consumer reports information, restaurant guides, or web-based directory listings.
 Web pages about a specific business contain words fitting into specific categories which may be used to modify categories that a business appears within.
-Example: a business listed on a page with words on it about “Italian Restaurants” may be placed in an “Italian Restaurant” category.
+Example: a business listed on a page with words on it about “Italian Restaurants” may be placed in an “Italian Restaurant” category in Google local search.

 Query traffic data – Searchers’ selections from searches may be used by the classification component to classify businesses when their query terms are ambiguous.
 Example: someone searches for “films” and they receive business listings from a “theater” category and a “photographic film” category.
 If they select listings from the “photographic film” category, the classification component may modify the probability that query shows “photographic film” category results.